alxdavids/info-sec-contacts/README.md

 	./gh-md-toc README.md

-and copy the output over the existing table of contents below (excluding the top few lines).
+and copy the output over the existing table of contents below (excluding the lines above "Information Security &amp; Cryptography").

 ## Table of Contents